open-source-labs/Chronos/examples/kubernetes/README.md

 <p align="center">
   <img alt="dashboards created" src="../../assets/kubernetes-example2.png">
 </p>
-(The second image is inside k8s_node-backend_node-backend-d597768c-6zm5j_default_46da04f8-99c6-4522-9141-6c05f8d5141d_0, it may take a while to show up in Docker desktop based on the scraping interval)
+(The second image is inside k8s_node-backend_node-backend-d597768c-6zm5j_default_46da04f8-99c6-4522-9141-6c05f8d5141d_0 container, it may take a while to show up in Docker desktop based on the scraping interval)

 Your microservice health metrics can now be viewed at the given `CHRONOS_URI` or, preferrably, in the Electron.js desktop application.